-Each state or province coordinator examines all the data sheets for proper entries before submission to the data entry staff.
+The State Coordinator examines each data sheets for proper entries and relays any observations to the data entry staff.
 Errors are documented and the reviewer identified on the cover sheet.
 When data entries are completed by data entry personnel, the original data sheets are stored in a fireproof vault for safekeeping.